paulissoft/oracle-tools/docs/docs/configuration.md

 Here orcl is the logical name for a database.

-The property db.config.dir in Oracle Tools by defaults points to the directory conf/src.
+The property db.config.dir in PATO by default points to the directory conf/src.

 However you can set db.config.dir to another directory anywhere provided you have a file called env.properties there and other database directories below.

 ### env.properties

-It currently just contains the name of the the Oracle Tools schema:
+It currently just contains the name of the PATO schema:

 ```
 oracle_tools_schema=ORACLE_TOOLS